The American I Never Was

-Autobiographical novel, a radio documentary, a DVD and a virtual road trip through the history of American pop culture, The American I Never Was (2004) is essentially a transmedia project avant-la-lettre.
+Autobiographical novel, a radio documentary, a DVD and an interactive road trip through the history of American pop culture, The American I Never Was (2004) is essentially a transmedia narrative avant-la-lettre.
 A project by traveling author Chris Keulemans.

 The DVD (still available in our shop) is a road movie told in stills, about a man coming home where he has never lived.
 Narrator Chris Keulemans is a Third Culture Kid always imagining that he was really from New Jersey, USA.
 Now that he finally arrives there, he and photographer Rob Smits aim to discover the beauty, the sense of home, that lie beneath grim surface of New Jersey.
 Find out by following him in a sometimes poetic, sometimes harsh sequence of photographs, music and text.